kayschulz/travel_destination_recommendation/README.md

 I have created a web application that first measures user interest in five settings that often appear in European cities/regions.
 I then ask the user for information about previous travel experience in Europe by asking them to rate 10 random European locations.
 This second step does two things:

 * removes that location from potential recommendations
-* updates the users initial setting ratings to be more or less similar to visited cities (based on good or bad experience)
+* updates the user's initial setting ratings to be more or less similar to visited cities (based on good or bad experience)

 The application then gives the user five recommended cities.
 Each city's picture also links to the appropriate [Rick Steves](ricksteves.com) entry on the destination.

 ## Data Understanding
 Selenium was used to scrape text summaries from [ricksteves.com](ricksteves.com) as well as [Wikipedia](wikipedia.com).
-These text summaries along with `City`, `Country` names and URLs in a MongoDB Atlas database.
+These text summaries along with `City`, `Country` names and URLs are stored in a MongoDB Atlas database.

 I additionally scraped photos from Rick Steves for use on the website.